baturalpyalcinn/COVID19/index.md

 - I have added damped exponential smoothing method under the forecast section to estimate future total cases.
 - I started to keep track of daily testing number for Turkey.
 You can see the plots under the Turkey section.

-My daily forecasts for some countries by using damped exponential smoothing method.
+My daily forecasts for some countries by using damped exponential smoothing method (ES) and linear regression method (LR).
 See the plots below!

 | Country      | March 23 (Actual) | March 24 (Forecast) (ES)    | March 24 (Forecast) (LR) |
 | :---        |    :----:   |          ---: |           ---: |